aliciabrogan/computational-complexity-final-project/README.md

 ## Citation

-A. Brogan, *Turing Machines and Computational Complexity*,
+A. Brogan, *Computational Complexity*,
-BSc Mathematics Dissertation, University of Leeds, 2021.
+BSc Mathematics Project in Mathematics, University of Leeds, 2021.